conradakunga/Blog/_posts/2025-08-09-building-a-simple-password-generator-in-c-net-part-6-updating-console-ui-for-memorable-password-generation.md

 ### TLDR

-**In this post, we have added support for generating memorable passwords (capitalized and otherwise) to the console application.**
+**In this post, we have added support for generating memorable passwords (both capitalized and uncapitalized) to the console application.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/PassGen).